 The Lost Boys (1987)

-Kiefer Sutherlands role as head-vampire David still remains as one of the best vampire roles to this day, nearly thirty years after the films release.
+Kiefer Sutherlands role as head-vampire David remains one of the best vampire roles to this day, nearly thirty years after the film's release.
 This is a must-watch film for any true vampire fan.

 Underworld was released in 2003.
 It stars Kate Beckinsale and Scott Speedman.

-Selene (Kate Beckinsale), is a vampire that hunts lycans (werewolves), because she believes that they slaughtered her family.
-She discovers that the lycans are trying to get their hands on a human named Michael Corvin (Scott Speedman) and investigates as to why.
+Selene (Kate Beckinsale), is a vampire who hunts lycans (werewolves), because she believes that they slaughtered her family.
+She discovers that the lycans are trying to get their hands on a human named Michael Corvin (Scott Speedman) and investigates why.
 The deeper that Selene digs the more she comes to realize that things between vampires and lycans are not as they first seemed.